Flexible Finance Options - Buy Now Pay Later (6 months Deferred Payments)Find Out More

 To diagnose the problem, close the window and check the side with the hinges.
 If there is a gap between the sash and the frame, then this means your hinges are damaged.
 If the hinges look OK, check the lock by sliding a credit card between the sash and the frame.
 If the card moves freely, then you need to tighten the lock.
 If the gap is tight, then you have nothing to worry about.

 The final likely cause of draughts is a dropped sash.
 This usually occurs in windows that have side openings.
 Close the window, and look at the top corner above the handle.
-If you can see daylight where the sash is supposed to meet the frame, then your sash has dropped, and will need adjusting.
+If you can see daylight where the sash is supposed to meet the frame, then your sash window has dropped and will need adjusting.